Environmental Protection Agency (EPA).

 |Females 13-50 years||0.01||22||24.2||0.49||230|

 3. Short-term and intermediate-term risk.
-Short-term and intermediate-term aggregate exposure takes into account residential exposure plus chronic exposure to food and water (considered to be a background exposure level).
+Aggregate exposure takes into account residential exposure plus chronic exposure to food and water (considered to be a background exposure level). -

 Clethodim is not registered for use on any sites that would result in residential exposure.
 Therefore, the aggregate risk is the sum of the risk from food and water, which do not exceed the Agency's level of concern.